 Healing pool is just what it sounds like.
 It's imagery that relies on a body of water with personalized healing properties to target and alleviate your pain from head to tippy toe.

 Now, go ahead and let it cover your ankles.
-Wiggle your toes around and paddle your feet, remembering that this is YOUR healing water, no one else's; it knows just what you need.
+Wiggle your toes around and paddle your feet, remembering that this is YOUR healing water, no one else's.
+It knows just what you need.

-Now scoot further in now and let it cover your knees.
+Scoot further in now and let it cover your knees.
 Spend some extra time here and let it fully soothe your tired legs and aching joints.
 Notice how incredibly weightless they feel.
 It's quite possibly the best feeling you've ever had.

 Go ahead and let your arms start to fall in now.
 After your fingers dip in, it's only natural to want to play with the water.
 You've never been in anything like it!
 What does it feel like?
 Does it swirl?
 Can you pick it up, does it change when you hold it in your hands?